 Your Grade Point Average (GPA) is more than just a number on your transcript—it’s a key measure of your academic performance that can impact scholarships, program admissions, and future career opportunities.
+This University of Toronto GPA tool is designed to provide students with the most accurate results using 2026 standards.

-The University of Toronto primarily uses a standardized 4.0 GPA scale, converting letter grades into numerical values weighted by course credits.
+The University of Toronto primarily uses a standardized uoft 4.0 scale, converting letter grades into numerical values weighted by course credits.
+In this guide, we’ll show you how to calculate gpa uoft accurately.

 Credit Weighting at UofT (0.5 vs 1.0 Courses)